When you walk in a wooded setting, you’ll see lots of organic matter on the ground.

 The only way these tiny arthropods could ever be considered a pest to get rid of would be if their numbers became so great you could easily see them crawling over the soil in an indoor container.

 With their very slow rate of reproduction and development, this would be a very unlikely scenario.

-Still, if it were to happen, your best course of action would be to simply repot the plant in question and dispose of the mite-rich potting soil by adding it to your compost heap or spreading it over your garden or under some bushes outdoors so the soil mites could have some space to spread out.
+Still, if it were to happen, your best course of action would be to simply repot the plant in question and dispose of the mite-rich potting soil by adding it to your compost heap along with other decaying organic matter or spreading it over your garden or under some bushes outdoors so the soil mites could have some space to spread out.

-Of course, the use of soil drenches intended to kill harmful soil dwellers will also kill soil mites.
+Of course, the use of potting soil drenches intended to kill harmful soil dwellers will also kill mites in the soil.